 About Social Audit

-A Social Audit is conducted to evaluate the factory’s social responsibilities according to the International Standard - SA 8000.
+A Social Audit is conducted to evaluate the factory’s social responsibilities according to the International Standard.
 Social Audit is also known as Social Compliance Audit or Ethical Standard Audit.

 Importance of Social Compliance Audit